hughrun/pocketsnack/README.md

 ## tl;dr

-1. make sure you have installed Python version 3.x (preferably 3.7 or higher)
+1. make sure you have installed Python version 3.6.0 or higher.
 2. `pip install pocketsnack` (you may need to use `pip3` instead)
 3. `pocketsnack --config`
 4. Add your Pocket API consumer key to the config file